jmahler/msqdev/README.md

  * msq-rtmonitor - Displays the selected values of incoming real time data.

- * msq-tuner - Varies values in a table at the current position and records data to be analyzed.
+ * msq-speed\_tuner - Varies values in a table at the current position and records data to be analyzed.
    (steady state tuning)

+ * msq-accel\_tuner - Tunes by comparing two accelerations with different settings under the same conditions.
+   (constant acceleration)

 For more specific information see the programs help (-h) output.